dinh2644/Audit-Management-System/README.md

 # Store-System-Aldi-

-A retail store system project with and Aldi theme for CSP 15100.
-This deals with object oriented programming (OOP) in which it contains: inheritance, abstract class,
+Project for CSP 15100 | Store system w/ an Aldi theme This deals with object oriented programming (OOP) in which it contains: inheritance, abstract class,